micytao/smolvlm-demo/MULTI_ARCH_BUILD.md

 # Multi-Architecture Build Guide

-This guide shows how to build the SmolVLM container for multiple architectures (ARM64 and x86_64) from your Apple Silicon Mac for deployment on x86_64 OpenShift.
+This guide shows how to build the SmolVLM container with modern UI for multiple architectures (ARM64 and x86_64) from your Apple Silicon Mac for deployment on x86_64 OpenShift.

 ## Prerequisites